 (4) If an initial home assessment cannot be completed and a recommendation made within sixty days, send written notice of the delay to the compact or deputy compact administrator of the sending state or territory prior to the expiration of the sixty day period.
 Delays of initial home assessments can result in federal financial sanctions to state and/or receiving agencies found out of compliance.
 The written notice shall include the narrative portion of the home study along with information regarding documentation not yet completed and approximate expected completion date.
 The date the narrative was sent shall be entered in the appropriate field on the ICPC record in SACWIS.

-(K) If a court in the sending state or territory has ordered the placement of the child to be a priority, the PCSA shall conduct the home assessment and submit the requested packets outlined in paragraph (J) of this rule to the compact or deputy compact administrator of the sending state or territory within twenty business days from the date the overnight mailing was received.
+(K) If a court in the sending state or territory has ordered the placement of the child to be a priority, the PCSA shall conduct the home assessment and submit the requested packets outlined in paragraph (J) of this rule to the compact or deputy compact administrator of the sending state or territory within twenty business days from the date the overnight mailing or electronically submitted packet was received.
 The court may only order priority placements if conditions referenced in paragraph (D)(2)(j) of this rule apply.